2024

 All Responded

-Cornwall Council has instructed its contractor to erect 'Farm Traffic' warning signs shortly.
-They also state their willingness to work with the landowner on potential relocation options for the acces
+Action Planned (AI summary) Cornwall Council has instructed its contractor to erect 'Farm Traffic' warning signs and is willing to work with the landowner on potential relocation options for the access.
+Harpers Farm suggests that signs approaching the entrance would be appropriate.

 Maria Kelly